blinken/amz_sp_api/lib/catalog-items-api-model/docs/CatalogApi.md

 api_instance = AmzSpApi::CatalogItemsApiModel::CatalogApi.new

-marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
 Specifies the marketplace for the item.

-asin = "asin_example" # String | The Amazon Standard Identification Number (ASIN) of the item.
+asin = 'asin_example' # String | The Amazon Standard Identification Number (ASIN) of the item.

 begin